 Survey respondents with HFrEF are more likely to have had surgery, including surgery to implant a pacemaker or other heart rhythm control device.
 In contrast, most respondents with HFpEF have never had surgery to treat their heart failure or had a device implanted.

-Many of those with HFrEF shared that they currently use a combination therapy to treat their heart failure.
+Many of those with HFrEF shared that they currently use combination therapy to treat their heart failure.
 However, most respondents with HFpEF shared that the cost of medication/treatment is the most important factor in their treatment plan decision.

-Overall, the majority of respondents with HFpEF said they are satisfied with the care they received from their doctor or healthcare team.
+Overall, the majority of respondents with HFpEF said they were satisfied with the care they received from their doctor or healthcare team.
 Many of these healthcare professionals were affiliated with an academic medical center.
 These are facilities associated with a university or teaching hospital system.

 Gender differences in demographics and lifestyle

 Interestingly, survey responses show gender differences in HFrEF and HFpEF diagnoses.
 Most survey respondents with HFrEF are men who live in rural areas.
 However, most respondents with HFpEF are women who live in urban areas.